zacanger/zacanger.github.io/src/2017/new-years-resolutions.md

 Some things will be ongoing tasks, and won't be checked off until I feel like I've been consistent with them for several months at the least.

-I may add things to this list, but won't delete any.
+I may add things to this list, or remove ones that I've straight-up decided were a bad idea (like buying a car).

 The checklist is using GFM, which this blog generator doesn't understand.
 (That's on the list.)